davdar/maam/writeup/paper.markdown

 `\end{tabular}`{.raw}
 \vspace{1em}

-Another benefit of our approach is that we can selectively widen the value and stack stores independent of each other.
-To do this we merely swap the order of
+Another benefit of our approach is that we can selectively widen the value-store and stack-store independent of each other.
+To do this we merely swap the order of transformers:
-transformers:

 \vspace{1em}
 `\begin{tabular}{ >{$}l<{$} | >{$}l<{$} | >{$}l<{$} }`{.raw}